piepieonline/QuickEntityEditorPieMod/README.md

 A runtime bridge between Hitman 3 and QuickEntityEditor (QNE):
 * Runtime updating of most properties (including positions) in QNE, that then change in-game
+* Triggering pin events in game from QNE
 * Drawing bounding boxes around ingame objects selected in QNE
 * Highlighting pin events as they happen in QNE, to allow for easier debugging